AriFordsham/GHCWiki/newtype-wrappers.md

 ## Proposal 2

-(This is basically the current implementation, advocated by Roman Cheplyka.)
+(This is basically the current implementation, advocated by Roman Cheplyaka.)

 ## Proposal 3